RichardDooling/LegalPro/Chapter_7/Chapter_7.md

 What does the company want?

-* How to determine what the incorporeal entity of a corporation “wants” in a given situation?
+* How to determine what the incorporeal entity of a corporation "wants" in a given situation?
 * Think of [Model Rule 1.13][aba1.13] as an exhaustion of internal remedies within the company to determine what IT wants.

 ### Model Rule 1.13(b)

 “If a lawyer for an organization knows that an officer &hellip; is engaged in action &hellip; that is a violation of law &hellip; likely to result in substantial injury to the organization &hellip; the lawyer shall refer the matter to higher authority in the organization &hellip; including &hellip; the highest authority &hellip;"

-We call this “going up the ladder” within the entity.
+We call this "going up the ladder" within the entity.
 The rungs on the ladder are described in Model Rule 1.13(b),(c), and (d) and the lawyer must proceed in the interests of the corporation until the entity acts to redress the violations of law.

-If the corporation refuses to comply with the lawyer's advice, then of course the lawyer must withdraw from represenation.
+If the corporation refuses to comply with the lawyer's advice, then of course the lawyer must withdraw from representation.
-The lawyer may also "reveal information relating to the representation **whether or not Rule 1.6 permits such disclosure**, but only if and to the extent the lawyer reasonably believes necessary to prevent substantial injury to the organization.
+The lawyer may also "reveal information relating to the representation *whether or not Rule 1.6 permits such disclosure*, but only if and to the extent the lawyer reasonably believes necessary to prevent substantial injury to the organization.